ModellinQ/modellinq.github.io/README.md

 # Welcome to ModellinQ team!

 Join us in this Journey.
+We welcome you to join on our team to move forward in this journey.